mezzio/mezzio/doc/book/getting-started/features.md

 Middleware is also designed for composability; you should be able to nest middleware and re-use middleware.

-With Expressive, you can build PSR-7-based middleware applications:
+With Mezzio, you can build PSR-7-based middleware applications:

 - APIs
 - Websites